francois-rd/coma/docs/source/examples/coma.rst

                               run_hook=coma.hooks.run_hook.factory("start"))
             coma.wake()

     This ensures that other commands are not affected.
-See :doc:`here <../tutorials/core/forget>` for details on using
-    :func:`~coma.core.forget.forget`.
+See forget.

 Wrapping with Functions
 -----------------------